Frances Ellen Watkins Harper: Progressive causes

 Harper was active in the growing number of Black organizations and came to believe that Black reformers had to be able to set their own priorities.
 From 1883 to 1890, she helped organize events and programs for the National Woman's Christian Temperance Union.
 She had worked with members of the original WCTU, because "it was the most important women's organization to push for expanding federal power."
 In her role as superintendent of the Colored Section of the Philadelphia and Pennsylvania WCTU, Harper facilitated both access and independent organizing for Black women, promoting the collective action of all women as a matter of both justice and morality.
 "Activists like Harper and Frances Willard campaigned not only for racial and sexual equality but also for a new understanding of the federal government's responsibility to protect rights, regulate morality, and promote social welfare".
 Harper was disappointed, however, when Willard gave priority to white women's concerns, rather than supporting Black women's goals of gaining federal support for an anti-lynching law, defense of Black rights, or abolition of the convict lease system.

-Harper's public activism also continued in later years.
-In 1891, Harper delivered a speech to the National Council of Women of America in Washington D.C., demanding justice and equal protection by the law for the African-American people.
-In her speech, she stated:"As long as there are such cases as moral irresponsibility, mental imbecility; as long as Potiphar's wife stands in the world's pillory of shame, no man should be deprived of life or liberty without due process of law.
-A government which has power to tax a man in peace, and draft him in war, should have power to defend his life in the hour of peril.
-A government which can protect and defend its citizens from wrong and outrage and does not is vicious.
-A government which would do it and cannot is weak; and where human life is insecure through either weakness or viciousness in the administration of law, there must be a lack of justice, and where this is wanting nothing can make up the deficiency."